Augustus1110/README-Generator/Develop/testReadMe.md

 To install the README Generator, follow these steps:
  1. Clone the GitHub repository: `git clone https://github.com/Augustus1110/README-Generator.git`
  2. Navigate to the project's directory: `cd README-Generator`
- 3. Install the required npm packages: `npm install`.
+ 3. Install the required npm packages: `npm install`

 ## Usage
 To use the README Generator, follow these steps: